ChilliCream/hotchocolate-docs/docs/dependency-injection.md

 title: Dependency Injection
 ---

-We are supporting dependency injection via IServiceProvider-interface.
-In order to hook up your dependency injection of choice with the GraphQL schema register the service provider like the following:
+We are supporting dependency injection via the IServiceProvider-interface.

+In order to hook up your dependency injection of choice with the GraphQL schema, register the service provider like the following:

 ```csharp
 var schema = Schema.Create(c =>